Math Calculators ▶ Rationalize the Denominator Calculator

 = √7

-From the source of Wikipedia: Rationalisation (mathematics), Rationalisation of a monomial square root and cube root, Dealing with more square roots, Generalizations
+From the source Wikipedia: Rationalisation (mathematics), Rationalisation of a monomial square root and cube root, Dealing with more square roots, Generalizations